qfwc258/circuidipity/content/2015-01-29-run-a-raspberry-pi-from-external-usb-storage.rst

 :date: 2015-01-29 01:05:00
 :slug: run-a-raspberry-pi-from-external-usb-storage
 :tags: raspberry pi, raspbian, linux, networks
-:modified: 2015-02-19 19:09:00
+:modified: 2015-03-01 18:40:00

+**Update:** Home server now `upgraded to Raspberry Pi 2 <http://www.circuidipity.com/run-a-raspberry-pi-2-from-external-usb-storage.html>`_. ``(2015-03-01)``

-`Raspberry Pi Home Server Hack #0 >> <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ I am exploring the use of my Pi as **24/7 uptime home server** and one of the hacks I wish to add is using Pi as a cheap and cheerful `network attached storage (NAS) <http://www.circuidipity.com/nas-raspberry-pi-sshfs.html>`_ device.
+I am exploring the use of my Pi as **24/7 uptime home server** and one of the hacks I wish to add is using Pi as a cheap and cheerful `network attached storage (NAS) <http://www.circuidipity.com/nas-raspberry-pi-sshfs.html>`_ device.
 Hmmm...
 How about using that USB hard drive I connect for NAS and move over the Pi root filesystem and run it from there as well?

 I imagine an always-on Pi would enjoy more robust performance from a hard drive than an SD card.
 Thanks to all the contributors `on this discussion thread <http://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177>`_ I put my plan in motion using: